SalithaUCSC/basic-opts/README.md

 # basic-opts
-Libary to perform mathematical calculations easily
+Libary to perform common mathematical calculations and operations easily